-IMPORTANT: Do not apply heat to the HOT or COLD water connections.
+IMPORTANT: DO NOT apply heat to the HOT or COLD water connections.
 If sweat connections are used, sweat tubing to adapter before fitting adapter to the cold water connections on heater.
-Any heat applied to the cold water supply fittings will permanently damage the dip tube and the heat traps in the hot/cold nipples.
+Any heat applied to the cold water supply fittings will permanently damage the dip tube.